 What This Means for Your Email

 Implementing the best practices above helps improve engagement with your email marketing messages, as well as your blog posts.
+Side note: calls-to-action within your email signature (or email signature marketing) also helps.
+Book a quick demo to learn more and we'll send you some Sigstr sticker goodness.

 Think about the way you consume blog and email content.
 We skim not because we’re lazy, but because we aren’t sure whether or not the content we’re currently consuming will be helpful.
 Understanding this inherent challenge enables marketers to craft content that resolves this conflict as quickly as possible.